-11. Honours+ Closing Event
+12. Honours+ Closing Event

-o Attend the Closing Event on Wednesday May 14th to support your students.
+o Attend the Closing Event on Wednesday May 13th to support your students.

-12. Team Closing Session (Deadline: Friday June 6th)
+13. Team Closing Session (Deadline: Friday June 5th)

-- Schedule a team closing session together to evaluate and discuss the results of the team challenge and the students' performance during the Closing Event. - o Fill out the assessment form before the deadline (will be sent to you via email).
+- Schedule a team closing session together to evaluate and discuss the results of the team challenge and the students' performance during the Closing Event. - o Fill out the assessment form before the deadline (will be sent to you via email). - Make sure your team sends in their reimbursement form, and don't go over their team budget of Euro 125,00.